FILTER

 Paris as Catalyst

-After China stepped into a new era, artists of the time were greatly impacted by Western modern art movements.
+As China evolved in the 1920s, artists of the time were greatly impacted by Western modern art movements.
 Masters like Paul Klee for Zao Wou-ki, Nicolas de Staël for Chu Teh-chun, Henri Matisse and the CoBrA group for Walasse Ting, and frequent travels for T'ang Haywen—these inspirations opened the eyes of Chinese diaspora artists when they migrated to Paris.

 A New Visual Language